Unveiling the Magic of Zurich Christmas Markets – 2025

 Öpfelchüechli

-Indulge your sweet tooth with Öpfelchüechli, a delightful apple fritter served with custard.
+Indulge your sweet tooth with Öpfelchüechli, an apple fritter served with a dollop of custard.
 These crispy and golden fritters are a beloved Swiss dessert, especially during the holiday season.
 The warm, sweet apples and the creamy custard create a heavenly combination.

 Raclette

 You can’t visit Switzerland without trying raclette.
 Melted cheese lovers rejoice as you watch the raclette wheel being scraped onto a plate of boiled potatoes, pickles, and onions.
-It’s a comforting and cheesy delight that’s quintessentially Swiss.
+It’s a comforting and quintessentially Swiss delight.

 Flammkuchen